 In the United States, the most common cause of fatty liver

 is alcohol abuse, this form being called called alcoholic steatosis.
 All other forms are called non-alcoholic steatohepatitus (NASH), and are caused by conditions including malnutrition (poor diet), obesity, diabetes mellitus

 , and Reye's syndrome in children.
 There is a rare, but serious, form of fatty liver

 that begins late in pregnancy and may cause jaundice

 and liver failure.
 Fatty liver may also be caused by certain drug overdoses or toxic chemical poisonings, such as carbon tetrachloride.
 All these causes injure the liver in some way that makes the liver cells accumulate fats.

 usually produces no symptoms.
 In rare cases, it causes jaundice

 swelling, and fever.
 Women with pregnancy-related fatty liver

 may experience nausea

 , vomiting, loss of appetite, and abdominal pain.
-It may also cause a condition known as pre-eclampsia or eclampsia
+It may also cause a condition known as pre-eclampsia

 , which is characterized by dangerously high blood pressure, swelling and seizures